 Professor of Law

 His primary research interests address private law theory, fiduciary law, and the law of corporations.
-He is widely published in these areas, with his work appearing in the Michigan Law Review, Northwestern University Law Review, University of Toronto Law Journal, and William and Mary Law Review, among others.
-He is also co-editor of multiple books on fiduciary theory, including Contract, Status, and Fiduciary Law (Oxford University Press, 2017) and Philosophical Foundations of Fiduciary Law (Oxford University Press, 2014).
-He is co-editing several additional volumes, including: Fiduciary Government (Cambridge University Press, 2018), and The Oxford Handbook of New Private Law (Oxford University Press, forthcoming), and is currently writing a monograph, The Right of Redress (Oxford University Press, 2020).
+His recent book, The Right of Redress (Oxford University Press, 2020), offers a new theory of private law.
+His work has appeared in the Michigan Law Review, Northwestern University Law Review, University of Toronto Law Journal, and American Journal of Jurisprudence, among others.
+He is co-editor of multiple books on fiduciary theory, including Fiduciary Government (Cambridge University Press, 2018), Contract, Status, and Fiduciary Law (Oxford University Press, 2017), and Philosophical Foundations of Fiduciary Law (Oxford University Press, 2014).
+He is also a co-editor of The Oxford Handbook of New Private Law (Oxford University Press, forthcoming).

 Honored for his teaching and scholarship, Professor Gold joined the Brooklyn Law School faculty from DePaul University College of Law, where he taught for 14 years.
 Before DePaul, he practiced corporate litigation for Skadden, Arps, Slate, Meagher & Flom.
 Prior to entering private practice, Professor Gold served as a law clerk with Judge Daniel Manion of the U.S. Court of Appeals for the Seventh Circuit and with Judge Loren Smith of the U.S. Court of Federal Claims.